santimirandarp/documents/md/linux/openssl_openssh.md

 openssl enc -ciphers #or
 openssl list -cipher-algorithms
 ```
 * Symmetric Crypto: each user has single key for enc & dec.
 It's faster than assymetric encription.
 But each user would need a new key.
 Server and client exchange the key.
 The problem is how to share that key without being discovered.
+We can use assymetric enc for this.

 The symmetric encryption method works great for fast encryption of large data.

-Examples:
 AES, RC4, DES, 3DES, RC5, RC6, etc. DES (data encryption standard) was superseeeded by AES (advanced encryption standard), a common standard.

 DES (cracked) was used on TLS1.0 and 1.1; superseeded by 3DES also deprecated in 2019.
 Now AES is used in wifi protected access (wpa), tls/ssl (websites), file encription, VPNs.

 * Asymmetric Crypto: Common ones are RSA, diffie-hellman, ECC, etc.

 Each user has 2 keys, they share the public, and keep the private.
 One signs with the other person public key and the other person cracks using its own the private key.
-Asymmetric encryption method is also known as "public key cryptography.", part of pki (public key infraestructure).
+Asymmetric encryption method is also known as "public key cryptography.", part of pki.

 Asymmetric encryption (particularly RSA) is used in many communication protocols / transport layers: TLS/SSL, SSH, Cryptocurrencies, Email, etc.

-* It protects -partially- against MITM attacks bcz we don't exchange the private key.
-* Public key cryptography allows creating an encrypted connection without having to meet offline to exchange keys first.
-(Again, bcz we exchange public key, not private/single key).
-* Also, the server needs a single key-pair!

 ## What do websites actually use
 Hybrid encryption: Asymmetric and Symmetric.
 RSA for starting the comm and exchanging the Private symmetric key.
 This is bcz symmetric cryptography is faster.